ieeeuoft/hackathon-template/README.md

 Static files are placed within each app, in a folder named `static/<app_name>/` (same convention as templates).
 For example, SCSS files for the Event app may be in `hackathon_site/event/static/event/styles/scss/`.
 They can then be referenced in templates as `<app_name>/<path to static file>`, for example `event/styles/css/styles.css` (assuming the SCSS has been compiled to CSS).

-To compile the scss automatically when you save, run following task running while you work:
+To compile the SCSS automatically when you save, run following task running while you work:

 ```bash
 $ cd hackathon_site/event
 $ yarn run scss-watch
 ```
-To compile all scss files at once, run:
+To compile all SCSS files at once, run:

 ```bash
 $ yarn run scss